-Method of assessment Component 1: Performing Music (30%) Component 2: Creating Music (30%) Component 3: Appraising Music (40%) Exam board (WJEC) EDUQAS GCSE Music What will you study?
-The course will cover experience and skills within the following areas: Component 1: Performing Total duration of performances: 4-6 minutes.
+Method of assessment Component 1: Performing music (30%) Component 2: Creating music (30%) ı board Component 3: Appraising music (40%) (WJEC) EDUQAS GCSE music The course will cover experience and skills within the following areas: t will you study?
+Component 1: Performing Total duration of performances: 4-6 minutes.
 Non-exam assessment: internally assessed, externally moderated 30% of qualification.
 A minimum of two pieces, one of which must be an ensemble performance of at least one minute duration.
 The other piece(s) may be either solo and/or ensemble.
 One of the pieces performed must link to an area of study of the learner's choice.
 Component 2: Composing Total duration of compositions: 3-6 minutes.
 Non-exam assessment: internally assessed, externally moderated 30% of qualification.
 Two compositions, one of which must be in response to a brief set by WJEC.
 Learners will choose one brief from a choice of four, each one linked to a different area of study.
 The second composition is a free composition for which learners set their own brief.
 Component 3: Appraising Written examination: 1 hour 15 minutes (approximately) 40% of qualification.
 This component is assessed via a listening examination.
 Eight questions in total, two on each of the four areas of study.
 What skills will you develop?
 Through the course you will engage actively in the process of music study and develop performing skills individually and in groups to communicate musically with fluency and control of the resources used.
 You will learn how to create music and develop composing skills to organise musical ideas and make use of appropriate resources.
 Through composing, you will develop awareness of music technologies and their use in the creation and presentation of music.
 As a mostly practical subject and through your FREE instrumental lessons, you will learn and understand skills needed to communicate effectively as musicians and develop awareness of a variety of instruments, styles and approaches to performing and composing.
 Through educational visits and live workshops with professional musicians you will broaden your musical experience and interests and develop imagination and creativity.
 What can you do by the end of the course?
-Progress to further education to study A level Music Technology, A Level Media, BTEC Level 3 in Music Technology or work in the music industry.
+Progress to further education to study A level music technology, A Level media, BTEC Level 3 in Music Technology or work in the music industry.
 Most Russell Universities offer Music at degree level and many major cities have conservatoires (music only establishments) that lead you into a career in Music and the industry including the Royal College of Music, Royal Northern College of Music, Leeds Conservatoire, Brit School and the Guildhall School of Music and Drama.
-Careers can include Performing as a Live Musician Staging and Tour Management Composing and Arranging Music Music Production Music and the Media Promotion and Marketing Studio/Artist Management Sound and Lighting Engineering
+Careers can include Performing as a live musician Staging and tour management Composing and arranging music Music production Music and the media Promotion and marketing Studio / artist management Sound and lighting engineering I